 One ARM template for the deployment and one for each tile (works well)

 It took days to find a reliable solution.
-The solution I use now works different: I have one ARM template for each tile and one ARM template for the workspace itself.
+The solution I use now works differently: I have one ARM template for each tile and one ARM template for the workspace itself.
 The ARM template for the workspace references all the four tile ARM templates using the resource type “Microsoft.Resources/deployments”.
 This deployment type allows a special trick to avoid the parallel processing of all linked templates: A serial mode!

 See the ARM templates at GitHub: https://github.com/MarcelMeurer/LogAnalytics-for-Citrix-and-RDS/